• Skip to primary navigation

 What is a multiplication chart?

-A multiplication chart (sometimes also known as a multiplication table or multiplication grid) is an incredibly helpful math tool.
+A multiplication chart (sometimes also known as a times table chart, multiplication table, or multiplication grid) is a great tool for any child trying to learn their multiplication facts.

 It shows times tables in grid form like so:

-The multiplication chart above shows all times tables from 1 to 10.
+The multiplication chart above shows all multiplication tables/times tables from 1s to 10s.

-You can see (in the yellow boxes) that the numbers 1 to 10 run horizontally along top of the chart and they also run down the left hand side as well.
+You can see (in the yellow boxes) that the numbers 1 to 10 run horizontally along the top row of the chart and they also run down the column furthest to the left as well.

 You can see from the pictures below that on a multiplication chart, each times table runs both horizontally…